photoprism/photoprism-docs/docs/developer-guide/index.md

 ## Questions?

-Follow us on [Twitter](https://twitter.com/photoprism_app) to receive regular project updates, get in contact with other contributors and discuss your ideas.
+Follow us on [Twitter](https://twitter.com/photoprism_app) or join our [community chat](https://gitter.im/browseyourlife/community) to receive regular project updates, get in contact with other contributors and discuss your ideas.
 Don't be afraid to ask stupid questions.

 Of all the tools we tested, it works best to get and give continuous feedback.